Coreoz/HTTP-Gateway/README.md

 TODO
 ----
 - [ ] Add a module to generate an OpenAPI spec from existing specs, see https://github.com/kpramesh2212/openapi-merger-plugin
+  - Provide a dedicated route that will return the consolidated JSON (add another todo to customize it by consumer)
+  - Create the cache for this call returning the OpenAPI object
+  - Provide all service a route toward the OpenAPI spec => with a default, base-url/api/swagger, and a authentication for this => in a dedicated Maven module
+  - Code to query all OpenAPI spec + merge it all
 - [ ] Add a cli to generate a service config from an OpenAPI spec
 - [ ] Migrate integration tests to javalin (https://github.com/javalin/javalin) to avoid tests raising security threads alerts (even though it's safe since it's only for tests)
 - [ ] upgrade ahc version